SocialPass/socialpass/SELFHOST.md

 - `.envs/.env.production`
 - `.envs/.env.test`

+In order to configure the 3rd-party integrations, you can make changes to the `config/settings/integrations.py`.
+The individual options are discussed in the relevant sections below.
+More alternatives for each 3rd-party API are coming in the future.

 ### AWS S3 (for media and file uploads)

 By default, SocialPass uses AWS S3 for handling media and file uploads.
 Please read https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html to get started on AWS S3 by creating your bucket.
 After that, you need to set up the following environment variables: